KaylemFiji/convolution-neural-network/README.md

 # convolution-neural-network
-Tutorial for one dimensional convolution neural network on dataset for  Classification of sentences.
+Tutorial for one dimensional convolution neural network on dataset for sentences classification.